 Other Driving Factors that Affect Gold Prices

-It is clearly evident that the demand for gold in India, especially during the wedding season, majorly influences its price in the global market.
-But there are other factors as well that can clearly influence the gold price.
+It is evident that the demand for gold in India, especially during the wedding season, majorly influences its price in the global market.
+But there are other factors as well that can affect the gold price.
 These are:

 - Several countries keep gold reserves in their central banks to protect their currency in the event of inflation and become self-reliant instead of depending upon foreign exchange.
 The number of such gold reserves impacts the prices of gold globally.

-- Since not every part of the world is rich in gold reserves and has to depend upon the imports, the duty and taxes imposed can result in changing prices of the gold.
+- Since not every part of the world is rich in gold reserves and depends upon imports, the duty and taxes imposed can change the gold prices.

 - During the inflation period, people tend to keep gold as a protection tool.
-During inflation, a currency loses its value, but the gold remains what it is.
+This is because, during inflation, a currency loses its value, but gold remains what it is.
 So people use it as a factor of protecting their wealth.

-Hence, it is always advised to keep an eye on all the factors apart from the Indian wedding season while planning to invest in gold.
+Hence, it is always advised to keep an eye on all the factors apart from the Indian wedding season while investing in gold.